DaniyalLilani/ToDo-Mobile-App/README.md

 ## Developed with flutter, made with love

 This is a simple ToDo App built using Flutter and Hive for local storage.
 It allows users to create, update, and delete tasks.
-The app saves tasks persistently, so they are available even after closing the app.
+The app saves tasks your devices local storage, so they are available even after closing the app.

 ### Features